-You can expect a lot of firecrackers, fireworks and sparklers.
-At midnight, there is a lot of noise and everyone shouts: "Feliz año nuevo!"
-People embrace and make noise and set off firecrackers.
+You can partake in one of these options, or just head to the town square to enjoy the celebrations in the street, which will most likely include firecrackers, fireworks, and sparklers along with friendly cheering and throwing of confetti.
+At midnight, there is a lot of noise, and everyone shouts: "¡Feliz año nuevo!"
+People embrace and make noise and set off more firecrackers.

-Want to have good luck in love in the coming year?
+- Want to have good luck in love in the coming year?
 Wear red underwear on New Year's Eve.
 For good luck with money, wear yellow.

-Hoping to travel in the New Year?
+- Are you hoping to travel in the New Year?
 Get out your luggage and take it for a walk around the block.

 Bacalao, dried salted codfish, is a New Year's staple in Mexico.
-Toasts are made with sparkling cider, and a hot fruit punch known as ponche is also popular, in fact, most of the traditional Mexican Christmas foods are also good choices for New Year's Eve.
+The most common way of preparing it is in a dish called Bacalao a la Vizcaino, which originally comes from Spain.
+It contains tomatoes, olives, and capers.
+Lentils are also eaten as they are thought to bring abundance and prosperity for the coming year.
+Toasts are made with sparkling cider, and a hot fruit punch known as ponche is also popular, in fact, most of the traditional Mexican Christmas foods are also good choices for New Year's Eve

-New Year's Day:
+New Year's Day

 ¡Feliz Año Nuevo!